-The European Route of Judaism on the Rhineland
+The Routes of Judaism along the Upper Rhine

 The history and heritage of Jews of the Upper Rhine